aemreartis/car-recommendation/readme.md

 - LightGBM Regressor
 - CatBoost Regressor

 Models are evaluated based on RMSE, MAE, and R² metrics.
-The best model is selected for deployment.
+The best model is selected for deployment by given metric.

 ### Prerequisites
 - Docker and Docker Compose